-Senate panel gets FBI report on misconduct accusations against Kavanaugh
+Senators get FBI report on Kavanaugh, Republicans push vote

 McConnell filed a petition for a cloture vote, which if successful would limit debate on the nomination and start the clock ticking on a final 30-hour waiting period before a Senate confirmation vote.

 After filing a cloture petition, lawmakers must wait one legislative day before proceeding to a vote, according to Senate rules.
-A cloture vote could come on Friday morning at the soonest.

-Christine Blasey Ford, a college professor from California has accused Kavanaugh of assaulting her in 1982 when they were high school students.
-Her attorneys said she was not contacted by the FBI for the latest report.

-With the report’s conclusions as yet unclear, a partisan struggle over it has been developing.

-U.S. President Donald Trump and the Senate Republican leadership are battling to corral enough support for a majority vote for Kavanaugh, a conservative federal appeals court judge, while Democrats are in near unanimity against him.

-Three Republicans who could be key to whether Kavanaugh is confirmed - Senators Jeff Flake, Susan Collins and Lisa Murkowski - criticized Trump for mocking Ford at a political rally in Mississippi on Tuesday.
+Three Republicans who could be key to whether Kavanaugh is confirmed given the narrow Republican majority in the chamber - Senators Jeff Flake, Susan Collins and Lisa Murkowski - have criticized Trump for mocking Ford at a political rally in Mississippi on Tuesday.

 Ford, who testified last week at a dramatic Senate Judiciary Committee hearing, said she could not remember the precise date or location of the alleged assault or how she got home later, but offered a detailed account of the incident.

-Reporting by Brendan O'Brien, Amanda Becker and Richard Cowan; Additional reporting by Nathan Layne, Sarah N. Lynch, Lisa Lambert, Lawrence Hurley and David Alexander; Editing by John Stonestreet and Jeffrey Benkoe
+Reporting by Brendan O'Brien, Amanda Becker and Richard Cowan; Additional reporting by Nathan Layne, Sarah N. Lynch, Lisa Lambert, Lawrence Hurley and David Alexander; Editing by John Stonestreet, Jeffrey Benkoe and Frances Kerry